HaowenHe/haowen-he.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Modeling and Forecasting Cyanobacterial Blooms in a Eutrophic Drinking-water Reservoir"
+title: "Modeling and Forecasting Cyanobacterial Harmful Algal Blooms (CyanoHABs) in a Eutrophic Drinking-water Reservoir"
 ---

 ## Abstract